mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 ### 6.6 API Resource /authorizations

-This section defines the logical API resource **Authorizations**,described in _Generic Transaction Patterns_.
+This section defines the logical API resource **Authorizations**, described in _Generic Transaction Patterns_.

 The API resource **/authorizations** is used to request the Payer to enter the applicable credentials in the Payee FSP system for approving the financial transaction, when the Payer has initiated the transaction from a POS, ATM, or similar, in the Payee FSP system and would like to authorize by an OTP.